 The finale begins in a sombre manner with the violins in their lowest registers.
 The cello takes over and leads the music into a spirited section, leaving the minor key far behind.
 It does eventually return and the tempo decreases with the change.
 The first violin develops a phrase, then repeats it in another key.
 This leads to another minor chord change and the violins become tense, albeit still very busy.
 There are various tempo changes and the violins rise in intensity which is sustained to the end of the work.

-There are several versions of the two quartets on CD.
-My review copy was by the Pellegrini Quartet.
-This disc is on Spotify and there are many quartet movements on YouTube.
+Several versions of the two quartets exist on CD.
+My review copy was by the Pellegrini Quartet on the CPO label.
+This disc is on Spotify and many quartet movements are on YouTube.
+There also several versions of both quartets on earsense.

 Listenability: An engaging Late Romantic work.